engazeez/FSWD/README.md

-## This is repository Full Stack Web Development aka FSWD Assessinments & Practices.
+## This is repository of Full Stack Web Development aka FSWD which contains following files:
+- Assessinments
+- Practices